mattwach/battery_drainer/README.md

     fan 20 40 80

 Note that on may fans, using too low of a percent leads to no rotation.

+#### Finish Display Time

+Use `finish_display <mah_ratio>` to configure the number of seconds that the finish stats are shown before the unit shuts down.
+Example:

+    finish_display_seconds 0.5

+In the example above, if 1000 mAh were pulled from the battery then the display would be active for 1000 * 0.5 = 500 seconds.
+If 100 mAh were pulled, then the display would be active for 100 * 0.5 = 50 seconds.

 ### Responsiveness